UnionOfTrash/csc309f19-project-uofteats/README.md

 After finishing adding food into cart, user can choose a pick-up time by selecting date and time.
 Also, user can leave a note to the food truck by entering into an input box.

+## Admin Side

+#### Basic utilities

+After login to the admin dashboard, the admin will have the access to the information of all users and food trucks by switching between "User Management" and "Food Truck Management" tabs.
+For each entry listed blow, the admin can either edit the info or delete a user/food truck.
+The admin can create new user or food truck as well.

+#### Search

+When entering the Search tab, the admin can search for a paticular user or food truck by providing its Id number.
+On the display card of the particular user, the admin will have the ability to edit or delete.